perazz/fortran-regex/README.md

 ### Object-oriented interface

-One can also parse a regex pattern into a `type(regex_op)` structure, and use that instead of a string pattern.
+One can also parse a regex pattern into a `type(regex_pattern)` structure, and use that instead of a string pattern.
 I have no idea why this should be useful, but at least it's given with a consistent interface

 ### Overview